Import HDF5 Files

 When the h5read

-function reads data from an HDF5 file into
+function reads data from

-the MATLAB workspace, it maps HDF5 data types to MATLAB data types, as shown in the table below.
+an HDF5 file into the MATLAB workspace, it maps HDF5 data types to MATLAB data types, as shown in this table.

-HDF5 Data Type | h5read Returns |
+HDF5 Data Type | h5read Output |

 ---|---|

-Bit-field | Array of packed 8-bit integers |
+Bitfield | Array of packed 8-bit integers |

 Integer types, signed and unsigned | Equivalent MATLAB integer types, signed and unsigned |

-Opaque | Array of uint8 values |
+Opaque | Cell array of |

-Reference | Returns the actual data pointed to by the reference, not the value of the reference. |
+Reference | Cell array of the actual data pointed to by the reference, not the value of the reference |

-Strings, fixed-length and variable length | String arrays. |
+Strings, fixed-length and variable-length | String arrays |

 Enums | Cell array of character vectors, where each enumerated value is replaced by the corresponding member name |

-Compound | 1-by-1 struct array; the dimensions of the data set are expressed in the fields of the structure. |
+Compound | 1-by-1 structure array; the dimensions of the dataset are expressed in the fields of the structure |

-Arrays | Array of values using the same data type as the HDF5 array.
+Arrays | Array of values using the same data type as the HDF5

 |